programminghistorian/ph-submissions/en/drafts/originals/facial-recognition-ai-python.md

 You can see the output of each code cell directly below the code.
 As each cell runs, the play button will turn into a rotating circle and you'll see a line at the very bottom of the screen that says "executing...."
 When each cell is finished running, you'll see a checkmark to the left of the cell as well as on the very bottom of the screen.
 You can then scroll down to run the next cell.

-Our first cell below will create a folder in the left-hand panel called "yearbook."
+The first cell below will create a folder in the left-hand panel called "yearbook."
 It will then download the necessary files into it.
 After the code runs, expand the carrot next to yearbook folder.

 <div class="alert alert-warning">
 Before you begin, please be sure you're connected to a GPU runtime in Colab by going to Runtime > change runtime type and selecting GPU in the "hardware accelerator" dropdown.